State Department suspends funding of anti-Iran Group which targeted journalists and activists

 "The bulk of the work by @IranDisinfo has been in line with the scope of a project with the Department of State.
 We have, however, identified recent tweets that fall outside the scope of the project to counter foreign state propaganda or disinformation," a State Department spokesperson said.

-The Global Engagement Center was set up in 2016 to primarily combat Russian disinformation campaigns in the wake of their meddling in the 2016 election.
-Its former director, Brett Bruen, said it was funded with $80 million.
+The Global Engagement Center was set up in April 2016 under President Barack Obama and refocused after the presidential election primarily to combat Russian disinformation campaigns in the wake of their meddling in the campaign.
+Brett Bruen, who served as director of global engagement under Obama, said it was funded with $80 million.

 "The problem was the Trump administration didn't really want to spend it because that meant recognizing that what Russia was doing on information warfare was a real threat," Bruen told CNN on Wednesday in an appearance alongside Rezaian.

-Note: CORRECTION: This story has been updated to reflect that the Global Engagement Center was refocused to combat Russian disinformation after the 2016 election and that Brett Bruen was Director of Global Engagement under President Obama.